Nick Vannett: Houston Texans

 On August 2, 2023, Vannett signed with the Houston Texans.
 He was released on August 29.

 Los Angeles Chargers

 On August 31, 2023, Vannett was signed to the Los Angeles Chargers practice squad.
 On November 1, he was signed to the active roster.
 Vannett played eight games during the 2023 season.

 Tennessee Titans

 On May 13, 2024, Vannett signed with the Tennessee Titans, reuniting him with quarterback Mason Rudolph, who also played for the Steelers in 2019.
 He played all 17 games (10 starts) of the 2024 season, finishing with 17 receptions for 135 yards and a career-high three touchdowns.

 Minnesota Vikings

 On August 4, 2025, Vannett signed with the Minnesota Vikings.
 He was released on August 26 as part of final roster cuts.
 He was signed to the practice squad the next day.
 On September 11, Vannett was signed to the active roster.
 He was released on October 6 and re-signed to the practice squad three days later.

+Los Angeles Rams

+On November 26, 2025, the Los Angeles Rams signed Vannett to their active roster off of the Vikings' practice squad.
+Vannett played in six regular season games and one playoff game as the Rams reached the NFC Championship Game.

+Seattle Seahawks (second stint)

+On July 24, 2026, the Seattle Seahawks announced that they had re-signed Vannett.
+He was released on August 30 as part of final roster cuts.

+Baltimore Ravens

+On September 2, 2026, the Baltimore Ravens signed Vannett to their practice squad.